Anomalous partially hyperbolic diffeomorphisms III: abundance and incoherence: Introduction

 \subsection{Dynamical incoherence}

-For the examples given by Theorem~\ref{t.geodesic} applied to a \emph{pseudo-Anosov} mapping class $\varphi$ (see \eg \cite{FaMa} for a definition of pseudo-Anosov) we are able to obtain properties for $f$ which were unexpected.
+For the examples given by Theorem~\ref{t.geodesic} applied to a \emph{pseudo-Anosov} mapping class $\varphi$ (see \eg \cite{FaMa} for a definition of pseudo-Anosov homeomorphism) we are able to obtain properties for $f$ which were unexpected.
 Recall that a partially hyperbolic diffeomorphism is called \emph{dynamically coherent} if there exist $f$-invariant foliations $\cF^{cs}$ and $\cF^{cu}$ tangent to $E^{cs}:=E^{ss}\oplus E^c$ and $E^{cu}:=E^c\oplus E^{uu}$ respectively (and therefore, there is also an invariant center foliation obtained by taking intersection).
 Otherwise, we say that $f$ is {\it dynamically incoherent.}

 Recall that the strong stable and unstable bundles are always uniquely integrable for dynamical reasons (see \eg \cite{HP-survey} and references therein).
 In higher dimensions, when the center bundle has dimension at least two, there are examples where the center bundle is smooth but does not satisfy the Frobenius integrability condition (see \cite{BW-coherence}).
 When the center bundle is one-dimensional the problem of integrability only comes from the lack of regularity.
-Assuming absolute partial hyperbolicity, geometric conditions on the strong foliations (always satisfied on the torus $\TT^3$) are known to imply dynamical coherence (see \cite{Brin,BBI-coherence}).
+Assuming absolute partial hyperbolicity, geometric conditions on the strong foliations (which are always satisfied on the torus $\TT^3$) are known to imply dynamical coherence (see \cite{Brin,BBI-coherence}).
 For certain families of 3-manifolds, exact conditions for dynamial coherence are known (see \cite{CHHU,HP-survey} and references therein).
 However, there is no known general criterion for deciding whether the center bundle is integrable.

 This motivated \cite{BI} to construct objects called \emph{branching foliations} which exist for any 3-dimensional partially hyperbolic system and serve as substitutes for the true invariant foliations.
-Originally, these branching foliations were used only as part of an intermediate step to establish dynamical coherence.
+Originally, these branching foliations were used only as a tool to establish dynamical coherence.
 Later, \cite{HHU2} constructed a concrete example which has branching foliations, but not true foliations.
-Here, the branching occurs exactly on a finite collection of attracting or repelling $2$-tori (which forbid transitivity and absolute partial hyperbolicity).
+For this example the branching occurs exactly on a finite collection of attracting or repelling $2$-tori (which is incompatible with transitivity and absolute partial hyperbolicity).
 Further, \cite{HHU2} conjectured that the existence of such tori is the unique obstruction for dynamical coherence (see also~\cite{CHHU}).